alexwaibel/home-cluster-proxmox/server/README.md

 - You must have a server with Proxmox VE installed
     - Must use ZFS for storage
     - Must have sufficient storage space (I use RAID10 with 4x12tb drives)
+- You must have a public/private ssh key-pair generated and added to ssh agent

 ## Provisioning
 1. Use the k3os ISO remastering script in `/hack` to create a cloud-init compatible k3os image